Free shipping on orders over $250

 The deadly California forest fires of 2018 brought the issue of pet safety into the limelight.
 With reasonable warning, people can usually flee with their pets – but then what?
 Once you reach safety, caring for your pet is a challenge.

-A DIY pet emergency kit won’t break the bank.
+A DIY pet emergency kit for cats and dogs won’t break the bank.
 Many of these items are already at home, but putting them into a “go bag” for you and Fido (or Fluffy) is essential.

 Like your emergency kit, your pet's kit will also need to be contained in something that's easy to carry.
 A large waterproof bag, an old coolers, waterproof totes, and knapsacks are great choices or, to save money, use a “hefty” style garbage bag.